Rogue-1/HTB/Machines/Linux/Ambassador.md

 DEBUG = True
 ```

-For the metasploit version we can use the ACL token we found earlier in the .git files and configure the options.
+To solve this with metasploit we can use the ACL token we found earlier in the .git files and configure the options.

 ```console
 [msf](Jobs:0 Agents:0) exploit(multi/misc/consul_service_exec) >> options